A Word On David Norris’s Book

-I didn’t want to bring this up at first, because I thought all copies of A Kick Against The Pricks would end up remaindered or pulped by Christmas.
+I didn’t want to bring this up at first, because I thought all copies of A Kick Against The Pricks would end up pulped or remaindered by Christmas.
 Norris’s self-aggrandizing behavior, bitterness, and wishful thinking in relation to the sexuality of certain historical figures should have accomplished that better than any critic.
 I also simply wanted to leave the whole Presidential brouhaha of 2011 behind me.
 Yes, I am proud of playing a part in what many Irish people have told me was the most entertaining political spectacle ever seen in the country, though I may disagree on that point.
-That really hit home again when I visited Cork recently over the holiday period.
+That really hit home again when I visited Cork over the Christmas period.
 The final outcome may not have been ideal.
 Certainly, Gallagher was robbed of a victory only because Higgins was the media’s next favorite candidate.
 The effort to do good all seemed so futile.

 Now, I am more convinced the country had a lucky escape.

-One thing I respected Mr. Norris for at the height of the controversy was his condemnation of the nasty conspiracy theories that floated about.
+One thing I respected Mr. Norris for at the height of the controversy was his condemnation of the nasty conspiracy theories that were floating about.
 He did this immediately after he made his exit on a Today FM interview, something which I told the people there I was most satisfied with.
-I made sure to say to all journalists who asked that I thought he acted like a gentleman and I respected him for it.
+I made sure to mention to all journalists who asked that I thought he acted like a gentleman and I respected him for it.
 This was rarely reported of course, as the media would prefer a bitter conflict on matters like this.
 Norris made it clear he did not believe in the nonsense when he announced his re-entry to Ryan Tubridy (who referred to ‘dark forces’ rumored to be at work).

 So, what a shame it was to open page 313 of A Kick Against The Pricks and see Norris blaming the whole affair on a conspiracy operating out of the Israeli embassy in Dublin.
 I don’t want to give this the dignity of a response, only to say that Norris provides no evidence for this point whatsoever.

 My remaining respect for David Norris is gone entirely.
-He is truly a disgraceful tramp.
+He truly is a disgraceful tramp.